danielwolf1/docs/guides/plugins/plugins/framework/metrics/README.md

 To answer such questions it can be very helpful to collect all sort of information of an order and push it to an analytics service that helps you visualize and understand this data.
 And this is where metrics come into play!

+To understand this article you should be familiar with the plugin fundamentals:

+{% page-ref page="../../plugin-base-guide.md" %}

 ## Collecting Metrics in Shopware
 There are several ways of collecting metrics by implementing different interfaces provided by Shopware.
 For event based metrics, e.g. when an order is placed, a simple event subscriber can be used.